Rhinoplasty in African Americans

 “Truly, there is no such thing as an “ethnic rhinoplasty”.
 Similarly, there is no such thing as a Caucasian rhinoplasty.
 There is only rhinoplasty, catered to the individual, which is subtle, addresses a patient’s specific concerns and above all else appears natural and in harmony with the patient’s face and race.” -Dr. Hamilton

-Cosmetic rhinoplasty is performed on individuals who what to change the appearance of their nose and have no functional deficits (i.e. deviated septum) or history of traumatic injury (broken nose).
+Cosmetic rhinoplasty is performed on individuals who want to change the appearance of their nose and have no functional deficits (i.e. deviated septum) or history of traumatic injury (broken nose).
 This is what the public would refer to as a rhinoplasty in the traditional sense.
 For African Americans the areas most commonly target for change by patients are the:

 - Wide Nasal Ala – wide nasal ala, more commonly referred as the nostrils, are the most common area of concern for African American patients.
 Traditionally, performing excisions of the nostril skin to reduce the flare of the nostrils and make them appear smaller has been the standard approach to reduce wide nostrils in the African American rhinoplasty patient.
 This simple approach however often leads to an operated look and in most cases the nostrils take on an upside down V appearance instead of the natural curve of an un-operated nostril.
-Dr. Hamilton prefers to strategically reshape the entire nostril and not simple rely on skin excisions to adequately address wide nostrils in the African American rhinoplasty patient.
+Dr. Hamilton prefers to strategically reshape the entire nostril and not simply rely on skin excisions to adequately address wide nostrils in the African American rhinoplasty patient.
 This has allowed him to achieve superior results in reforming the nostril in African American patients.

 Dr. Hamilton’s method reshapes the entire nostril leading to superior results vs. the standard procedure, which relies on skin excisions and leads to an over operated look.